Tuition and Financial Aid

 At Langley, we value a diverse community, welcoming students from all backgrounds, because we know this environment reflects the heterogeneous world our students are growing up in, and greatly enriches and deepens learning.

 We know learning does not stop in the classroom, so tuition covers the whole Langley experience from field trips to technology and musical instruments to school events.

-To ensure that a Langley education is accessible to qualified students, Langley awards over $1.8 million in tuition assistance dollars annually, with an average award of 73% off tuition.
+To ensure that a Langley education is accessible to qualified students, Langley awards nearly $1.9 million in tuition assistance dollars annually, with an average award of 73% off tuition.
 Bus, extended day, and lunch costs are all discounted at the same percentage as the tuition award.

 - What are the different ways I can pay my child’s tuition?

 - Does Langley offer financial aid or tuition assistance?

 - How does the financial aid and tuition assistance process work?

 - Do I have to reapply for financial aid every year?

 - How does the financial aid process work if I am separated or divorced?